akrama23/Client-Workout-App/README.md

 # Front-end Client-Workout-App
 Front-end for the Workout App

-#First Download Back-End and run the server back-end server
+#First Download Back-End and run the server.
+All steps on how to clone and deploy backend are available on the link below :)
-Clone down back-end here ---> https://github.com/akrama23/Workout-app
+#Clone Ruby on Rails back-end here ---> https://github.com/akrama23/Workout-app

+#Front end cloning process below introduction :)

-#Welcome to the Wokeout App
+# Welcome to the Wokeout App
 -Learn to weightlift by accessing a series workouts.
 For each workout the user can see a list of targeted muscles or watch a how-to video on the specific workout.
 Users can also create new workouts to add to our database.

 ● Developed a Ruby on Rails API backend in order to create seeded data and React front-end to fetch data from the Rails backend.